Skip to main content

 • Press Release: EPA Announces Proposal to Protect Tribal Reserved Rights in Water Quality Standards and Best Practices for Tribal Treaty and Reserved Rights

-A summary report of Tribal consultation and engagement to inform the rulemaking (including final and proposed rules) is available below.
+A summary report of Tribal consultation and engagement to inform the 2022 proposed rule and 2024 final rule is available below.

 • Summary Report of Tribal Consultation on Revisions to the Federal Water Quality Standards Regulation to Protect Tribal Reserved Rights (pdf) (691.05 KB, April 2024)

-The EPA held two online listening sessions for Tribal leaders and staff on the proposed rule during the second round of consultation and coordination:
+The EPA held two online listening sessions for Tribal leaders and staff on the 2022 proposed rule during the second round of consultation and coordination on that rulemaking:

 • Thursday, January 5, 2023